Conjons7/street-eatz/ReadMe.md

         "url": "",
         "ownerId": ""
     }

+    *note the "food style" and "price range" section is used with the filter to find food trucks.
+    "Price Range" can range between "$" and "$$$".

 - Customers can be created through the register page.
 - In order to run the app properly, do an npm start in the Mobile and Server folder.